aws-samples/serverless-patterns/apigw-lambda-qldb-terraform/README.md

 ### Create Table and Indexes

-The `sam deploy` step will create the QLDB ledger, but not the associated table and indexes.
+The `terraform apply` step will create the QLDB ledger, but not the associated table and indexes.
 This could be done using another AWS Lambda function as a custom resource.
 For now, once the application is deployed, go into the QLDB console (or use the QLDB shell), and create a new table called Person:

 ```code
 CREATE TABLE Person